gs1293/gs1293.github.io/index.md

 # ABOUT

-I am a Front-end ASIC digital hardware designer, with 5 years of experience in designing Video Display IP's.
+I am a Front-end ASIC digital hardware designer, with 5 years of experience in designing Video Display IP's.<br>
 I have hands on experience of various industry level EDA Tools used in Front-end ASIC design process.

 ---